pombase/website/src/docs/documentation/go-cam-pathway-models.md

 manner.
 GO-CAMs extend the traditional GO annotations by incorporating causal relationships between activities (e.g., molecular functions) and linking them to biological processes and cellular components.
-This allows for the representation of how gene products interact and function in a biological context.
-This involves specifying the entities (genes, proteins, etc.), their activities, and the causal relationships between them.
-GO-CAMs are represented as graphs where nodes represent molecular activities and edges represent causal relationships.
-This graphical representation enables the capture of complex interactions and pathways.
+This approach allows for a detailed representation of how gene products interact and function within a biological context.
+GO-CAMs involve specifying entities such as genes and proteins, their activities, and the causal relationships between them.
+These models are represented as graphs, where nodes depict molecular activities and edges denote causal relationships.
+This graphical representation captures complex interactions and pathways, providing a comprehensive view of biological processes.

 At PomBase, we have begun representing biological pathways as GO-CAM models and displaying them on the relevant gene and process pages.